dextersjab/gpt-arb-translator/README.md

 - `indir`: The directory containing your input .arb files.
 - `outdir` (optional): The directory where the translated .arb files will be output.
 Defaults to the input directory if not specified.
-- `entries`: Key-value pairs that need to be translated in the format ' key=value'.
-You can specify any number of these.
 - `lang` (optional): The base language in which the key-value pairs are provided, specified as a 2-letter ISO 639-1 code.
 Defaults to 'en' if not specified.